 204th Ave SE Update - Frequently Asked Questions

 The city receives frequent questions about improvement to the 204th Ave SE roadway and the developments happening along its corridor.
-This webpage is intended to provide information to answer those questions (current as of April 2016).What are the current land use activities occurring along 204th Ave SE?
+This webpage is intended to provide information to answer those questions (current as of August 2017).What are the current land use activities occurring along 204th Ave SE?

 At the north end of 204th Ave SE (up by the water tower) is the Maple Hills 243 lot subdivision: